 A list of drugs and prescription medications covered by your health benefit plan (including injectable medication).

-Health Insurance Portability and Accountability Act (HIPPA) of 1996 is U.S. government legislation that ensures a person's right to buy health insurance after losing a job, establishes standards for electronic medical records, and protects the privacy of a patient's health information.
+Health Insurance Portability and Accountability Act (HIPAA) of 1996 is U.S. government legislation that ensures a person's right to buy health insurance after losing a job, establishes standards for electronic medical records, and protects the privacy of a patient's health information.

 A tax-exempt bank account established specifically for the purpose of paying qualified medical expenses.